 With the frequency that you commit these acts, peeing yourself every time you do really isn’t an option you want to put up.
 Thankfully, it’s a condition that is easily reversed or prevented in the first place.

-How to Build a Strong Core and Pelvic Floor
+How to Build a Strong Core and Pelvic Floor Over 50

 What is pelvic floor weakness or dysfunction?

-Pelvic floor dysfunction refers to a wide range of disorders that occur when pelvic floor muscles are weak, tight, or torn.
+Pelvic floor dysfunction is a wide range of disorders that occur when pelvic floor muscles are weak, tight, or torn.
 If the muscles become weak or the ligaments or tissues are stretched or damaged, the pelvic organs or small intestine may drop down and protrude into the vagina.
 This is known as prolapse and can cause significant pain, discomfort, and other health problems.

 Common causes of a weakened pelvic floor include pregnancy, childbirth, prostate cancer treatment in males, obesity, and the associated straining of chronic constipation.